themaire/ecf_bancash_back_deployment/README.md

 ```

 # Screenshots
 The deployment is seen in the console.
-In the status, the two replicas are "ready".
+In the status, the two pods are "ready".
 ![ScreenShot](img/console_deployment.png.png)